 According to a study in 2012, workers spend more than a quarter of the day reading and answering email.

-You may be tempted to want to check your inbox every 30 minutes, but that can be very distracting.
-It can lead you to jump from one task to another, thereby wasting time and affecting your accuracy even.
+You may be tempted to check your inbox every 30 minutes, but that can be very distracting.
+It can lead you to jump from one task to another, thereby wasting time and affecting your ability to focus.

-You may think that it is efficient to keep checking emails every 15 minutes so as to not let them back up, but this can divide your attention from an important task at hand.
+You might think that it is efficient to keep checking emails every 15 minutes so as to not let them back up, but this can divide your attention from important tasks at hand.
+Stopping your work every 15 minutes to do anything is a recipe for trouble.

-What you can do instead is, set up a schedule, for example, tell yourself that you will check your emails, once every 2-3 hours.
+What you can do instead is, set up a schedule, for example, tell yourself that you will check your emails once every 2-3 hours.
 Have a fixed routine so that you don’t get tempted to open your email whenever.
-For example, check email once when you get to work, later before you go for lunch and again during tea time and once before leaving the workplace.
+For example, check email once when you get to work, later before you go for lunch and again during lunch and once before leaving the workplace.

 3. Close or block the email after your scheduled time

-I get it, the email alert at the bottom of your screen practically screams at you to click on it.
-You see the ‘3 unread emails’ notification and your curiosity as to what those emails are about is driving you crazy.
+I get it, the email alert notifications that stream across your screen practically scream at you to click on them.
+You worry about “unread emails” notifications and your curiosity as to what those emails are about is too much to resist.
 The very distraction you are trying to avoid is right in front of your eyes.

-Here’s what you should do – close your email tab and switch off the notifications before and after the time you have scheduled for email checking.
+I’ve got a solution that’s guaranteed to work.
+Close your email tab and switch off the notifications before and after the time you have scheduled for email checking that I covered in the previous point.
 In fact, if you want to, go a step further and use email blocking tools to keep you from opening emails in the non-scheduled time.

-Did you know that around 90% of the emails are not even important – they are spam.
-If you let yourself disturbed by every promotional email you get, how will get any task done?
+Did you know that around 90% of incoming emails are not even important to your work – they are spam or commercial offers.
+If you let yourself be disturbed by every promotional email you get, how will you get anything done?

 4. Declutter the inbox every day

-For example, after you are done reading an email and think that you don’t need it anymore delete it immediately.
-If a newsletter you are getting is of no use to you anymore, unsubscribe immediately.
+For example, after you are done reading an email and think that you don’t need it anymore, delete it immediately.
+If a newsletter you are getting is of no use to you anymore, unsubscribe and hit the delete button immediately.
+If you think you might need something later but you’re not sure, archive it and get it out of the way.
+Respond to emails that require a response and move on.

 5. Keep them sorted

-Another important tip which helps you manage your inbox and by extension your time more efficiently is keeping your inbox sorted.
+Another important tip that helps you manage your inbox and use your time more efficiently is keeping your inbox properly sorted and categorized.

 For example, an email from your client will fall in the ‘Important’ category and an email regarding a team lunch will fall under ‘Social’ category.

-You can create labels ‘Important’ and ‘Social’ and set a rule so that any mail from the client will fall under the ‘Important’ label and so on.
+You can create labels like ‘Important’ and ‘Social’ and set a rule so that any mail from the client will fall in the right place.
 This way your emails will land in the appropriate folder and you can handle the urgent and important ones now and make time for the other emails later.

 An organized inbox can help you sort, delegate, monitor and track tasks faster and easier.
-Plus, creating labels, folders, and filters is a one-time effort and after that everything is an automated process.
+Plus, creating labels, folders, and filters is a one-time job and after that everything becomes an automated process.

-On the other hand, if you have a chaotic inbox, chances are you may miss out on important emails because you overlooked it, or forget to reply etc.
+On the other hand, if you have a chaotic inbox, everything gets sent to the same virtual pile.
+You’re much more likely to miss out on important emails because you weren’t able to separate mails based on their purpose.

 Here are some additional tips:

-- New York consulting firm Basex reported that spam within the enterprise can cost between $600 and $1,000 per year for every user.
+- New York consulting firm Basex reported that spam within an enterprise can cost between $600 and $1,000 per year for every user.
 This includes the time loss in productivity.
 I strongly suggest you invest in a spam-blocking tool and save a lot of otherwise wasted time.
+They’re easy to get and use and you really don’t appreciate how much spam intrudes on your life until it’s gone (or almost gone).

-Email has become the primary communication tool for businesses now.
+Even with the growth of live internal instant messaging services, email is still the lifeblood of office communication.
 We use it to book appointments, send good wishes, arrange meetings, delegate tasks, monitor activities etc.